dhe3ra-git/data-engineering-portfolio/README.md

-# Week 2 — Mini ETL Project
+# Python ETL Pipeline
-## Data Engineering Learning Journey
+## Data Engineering Portfolio

 ## What this project does
 A Python ETL pipeline that: